Create a Yates account today!

 Enter the email address associated with your account, and we'll email you a new password.

 Stonefruit trees, like apples, peaches, nectarines and apricots that have finished fruiting can be summer-pruned now.
-This reduces their water requirements over the heat of summer, plus maintains trees at a perfect height for picking next seasons fruit.
+Summer pruning reduces the risk of silver leaf disease, which is more likely to infect fresh cuts during winter.

-Trim back this season’s growth by 30-40%, to keep trees under control and promote plenty of growth for next year’s crop.
-Always choose a dry day for pruning.
+Trim back this season’s growth by 30-40%, to promote plenty of growth for next year’s crop.
+It's important to choose a dry day for pruning.

 Yates PruneTec is a great solution to prevent Lemon Tree Borer larvae from burrowing into the fresh cuts; this can be disastrous for the health of a tree once borer larvae have penetrated its branches, and can be fatal if larvae enter the trunk.
 PruneTec also encourages natural healing and forms an elastic, UV-stable barrier that stretches as the plant grows.

-Passionfruit will love an application of Yates Flower and Fruit Booster Liquid Potash, as they need potassium for prolific flowering and to improve fruit quality.
-Heavy rainfall can leach important nutrients out of the soil, so they often need to be topped up for a good yield of fruit.
+Passionfruit will love an application of Yates Flower and Fruit Booster Liquid Potash, as they need a good supply of potassium for prolific flowering and quality fruit.
+Often, garden soil will contain less of this important nutrient than passionfruit plants demand, so the soil nutrient balance often needs to be topped up for a great yield of juicy fruit.
+Flower and fruit specific fertiliser will generally contain extra potassium, but Yates Liquid Potash allows you to 'dial it up' a bit further.

-In dry areas, give passionfruit a good deep drink each week, as lack of moisture can result in early fruit drop.
+In dry areas, give passionfruit a good deep drink each week, as lack of moisture can cause early fruit drop.

-If you have a grafted passionfruit, keep an eye out for 'suckers', which are the spindly growing tips that try to shoot up from below the graft union (this is the bit where the fruiting part of the passionfruit (the scion) joins onto the rootstock).
+If you have a grafted passionfruit, keep an eye out for 'suckers', which are the spindly growing tips that try to shoot up from below the graft union (this is the bumpy bit on the stem, where the fruiting part of the passionfruit (the scion) joins onto the rootstock).
 Rootstock is chosen for its vigorous nature, so it can supply the scion generously with nutrients.
-Given half a chance, this energetic rootstock will produce suckers that rob nutrients from the precious scion, quickly becoming dominant and ruining the passionfruit yield.
-Suckers should be removed as soon as you see them.
+Given half a chance, this energetic rootstock will shoot out its own suckers, that rob nutrients from the precious scion.
+Suckers quickly become dominant and will ruin the passionfruit yield; they should be removed as soon as you see them.

 Potted fruit trees and plants always require extra care over summer.
 Plants in pots dry out a lot quicker than in-ground plants, plus they can quickly exhaust their limited supply of nutrients.